Loading

 • perturbation — a data security technique that allows for random data adjustment to prevent the release of identifiable data.

-Note: Occupation level information is available for primary applicants only, and is based on Australian and New Zealand Standard Classification of Occupations unit level data.
+Note: Occupation level information is available for primary applicants only.
+It is based on Australian and New Zealand Standard Classification of Occupations at the unit level.

 Geographic distribution

-The following table shows the geographic distribution of migrants, based on permanent additions for the Skill and Family streams, international student visa grants, and Temporary Resident (Skilled Employment) visa grants.
+This table shows the geographic distribution of migrants by state and territory, based on permanent additions for the Skill and Family streams, international student visa grants, and Temporary Resident (Skilled Employment) visa grants.

-Table 4: Geographic distribution
+Table 4: Geographic distribution by state and territory

 Census 2021 (%)

-Of all persons32
+Of all persons

 26